 A major responsibility of the Division of Program Monitoring and Interventions implementation of the requirements of Texas Education Code (TEC), Chapter 39, Subchapter E, Accreditation Interventions and Sanctions.
 This occurs within the context of the state's Academic Accountability Rating System.
 The division develops and implements interventions and sanctions for districts and campuses rated academically unacceptable in the state's Academic Accountability Rating System.
 The division also implements interventions for those campuses that are rated acceptable but that would not satisfy performance standards if the accountability standards for the subsequent year were applied.The division uses performance information from the Division of Performance Reporting to identify for intervention those districts and campuses with performance concerns.

+The division intervenes with districts and campuses using a variety of strategies, including district/charter improvement planning, agency desk review, appointment of a monitor, conservator, management team, and/or campus intervention team, or other sanctions and interventions referenced in TEC, Chapter 39.
+Interventions and sanctions are referenced in the sections listed below.
 Other references to investigations, interventions, and sanctions are reflected throughout TEC, Chapter 39.
 The extent and duration of performance concerns are considered in the determination of interventions and sanctions.
 Additionally, pertinent rules can be referenced at 19 Texas Administrative Code (TAC), Chapter 97, Planning and Accountability, Subchapter EE, Accreditation Status, Standards, and Sanctions.